Sierra Leone, officially the Republic of Sierra Leone, informally Salone.

 blue at the bottom.

-Green represents the rich nature, mountains, and agricultural
+The Green color represents the rich nature, mountains, and agriculture in the country,

 the white color stands for peace and unity.